timbru31/spigot-anti-piracy-csv-exporter/README.md

 ### Installation

-This has been tested with Node.js v12 LTS.
+This has been tested with Node.js v12 and v14 LTS.

 #### Normal Installation